csvpath/csvpath/README.md

     <tr>
         <td>Term </td><td> Value </td><td> True when used alone, otherwise calculated </td>
         <td>A quoted string or date, optionally quoted number, or
         regex.
 Regex features are limited.
-A regex is wrapped  in "/" characters.</td>
+A regex is wrapped  in "/" characters and only has regex functionality when used in the regex() function.</td>
         <td>
             <li/> `"Massachusetts"`
             <li/> `89.7`